theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

 title: "Gnostic Christianity"
 description: "Part III of the Afterlife Series — the soul’s map of return through death, the toll gates, and gnosis as the password of liberation."
 tier: free
-scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-III"
+scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-3"

 episode: 1
 partNumeral: III
 partTitle: "The Soul’s Return"
-tagline: "The toll gates of the Archons, the deathless spark, and the memory that frees the soul."
+tagline: "The toll gates of the Archons ✦ the deathless spark ✦ the memory that frees the soul"
 slug: "part-3"

 permalink: "/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.html"